nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 ### Check

-Lastly a check was made of the slewing ring & drive wheel teeth, where the maximum torque to be transmitted is
+Lastly a check was made of the slewing ring & drive wheel teeth, where the maximum torque to be transmitted is:
 $C_{\text {g }}=4.5 \mathrm{~kN m}$

 ### Check of the shaft of the drive wheel